-As Green River’s Master Distiller, seventh-generation Kentuckian and third-generation distiller Jacob Call oversees all aspects of the distillery’s whiskey production and warehousing.
+As Green River’s Master Distiller, eighth-generation Kentuckian and distiller Jacob Call oversees all aspects of the distillery’s whiskey production and warehousing.
 We took a moment to ask Jacob some questions about Green River, his family legacy, and what whisky means to him.
 We’ll plan to check-in with Jacob once in a while with questions, so if you have anything you’re curious about, feel free to share!

 What is a typical day of a master distiller?